Apple Stock vs. Apple Bonds: Which Is the Better Buy?

 Investments in Apple's longer-term bonds requires confidence that the company will continue to innovate and offer products that consumers want.
 Fortunately, the company has enough cash on hand to make its odds of long-term survival high even if it falls behind the technology curve in the years ahead.

-Regarding the issue of whether Apple stock or Apple bonds make the better buy, an investor who bought Apple’s 10-year note at the end of April would have received a yield to maturity of 3.5 percent, while a stock investor would achieve a dividend yield of 2.3 percent.
+Regarding the issue of whether Apple stock or Apple bonds make the better buy, an investor who bought Apple’s 10-year note in December 2018 would have received a yield to maturity of 3.9 percent, while a stock investor would achieve a dividend yield of 1.7 percent.
 Both numbers change every day with price fluctuations.

-This means that investors would earn more income by owning the bonds, by a fairly narrow margin.
+This means that investors would earn more income by owning the bonds, by a decent margin.
 This also fails to account for the possibility of future dividend growth in the likely event that Apple boosts its dividend over time.

 Together, these factors indicate that while Apple bonds have a modest yield advantage, AAPL stock makes the better option for long-term total return potential.
 Also, the potential for dividend growth and the ability to participate in the company’s earnings growth make the stock a better bet to help investors hedge against inflation.